Community partners share Calgary’s new brand

 April 17, 2024

-Leadership Life in Calgary New Economy
+Leadership Life in Calgary Uplook

 RTC Community partners Cagary brand

-From L to R: Mayor Jyoti Gondek, Geraldine Anderson, Calgary Economic Development, Russell Broom, Amber Marshall, Kate Thompson, Calgary Municipal Land Corporation, Craig Samuel, XPRIZE, Terry Rock, Platform Calgary, Roderick Tate, TELUS Spark, Mark Tewksbury, Alyson Robb, Calgary TELUS Convention Centre, Deborah Yedlin, Calgary Chamber of Commerce, Paula Calderon, Calgary Immigrant Women's Association, Nabeel Ramji, Pedesting, Anila Umar (Lee Yuen), Centre for Newcomers, Joel Cowley, The Calgary Stampede, Brad Parry, Calgary Economic Development, Opportunity Calgary Investment Fund, Alex Sarian, Arts Commons, Cindy Ady, Tourism Calgary, Sol Zia, Calgary Hotel Association, Jack Hopkie, University of Calgary student, Patti Pon, Calgary Arts Development, Tim Fox, Calgary Foundation, Vicki Von Chau, Film Maker, Connor Curran, Local Laundry, Jon Cornish, University of Calgary, Megan Zimmerman, Calgary Economic Development
+From L to R: Mayor Jyoti Gondek, Geraldine Anderson, Calgary Economic Development, Russell Broom, Amber Marshall, Kate Thompson, Calgary Municipal Land Corporation, Craig Samuel, XPRIZE, Terry Rock, Platform Calgary, Roderick Tate, TELUS Spark, Mark Tewksbury, Alyson Robb, Calgary TELUS Convention Centre, Deborah Yedlin, Calgary Chamber of Commerce, Paula Calderon, Calgary Immigrant Women's Association, Nabeel Ramji, Pedesting, Anila Umar (Lee Yuen), Centre for Newcomers, Joel Cowley, The Calgary Stampede, Brad Parry, Calgary Economic Development, Opportunity Calgary Investment Fund, Alex Sarian, Arts Commons, Cindy Ady, Tourism Calgary, Sol Zia, Calgary Hotel Association, Jack Hopkie, University of Calgary student, Patti Pon, Calgary Arts Development, Tim Fox, Calgary Foundation, Vicki Van Chau, Film Maker, Connor Curran, Local Laundry, Jon Cornish, University of Calgary, Megan Zimmerman, Calgary Economic Development

 Photo credit: Neil Zeller